Essential Skills for Call Centre Managers

 Call centre agents are critical in providing customer support and resolving issues.
 Their primary responsibilities include:

 Agents must possess excellent communication and problem-solving skills and be able to work in a fast-paced environment.
+Handling phone calls is a primary channel for customer communication, so agents must be adept at managing these interactions professionally.
 They must also be knowledgeable about the company’s products or services and able to provide accurate information to customers.

 Effective call centre management ensures that agents are well-trained and equipped to handle their responsibilities, ultimately leading to higher customer satisfaction and improved centre performance.